-A Carpel is composed of an ovary, a style and a stigma.
+A Carpel consists of an ovary, a style and a stigma.
 A flower may have 1 or more carpels that collectively make up the Gynoecium, the female part of the flower, which is called the Pistil.
 The carpels may be arranged in three different ways – Monocarpous, Apocarpous or Syncarpous – as explained below, and this is a diagnostic feature used in plant identification.

-1. Monocarpous – It has one carpel.
-Examples are Wild Cherry (first photo), Common Hawthorn and most Legumes.
+Monocarpous – It has one carpel.
+Examples are Wild Cherry, shown here, Common Hawthorn and most Legumes.

-2. Apocarpous – It has more than one carpel but the carpels are ‘free’ as in the Hellebore (second photo) with 5 free carpels.
+Apocarpous – It has more than one carpel but the carpels are ‘free’ as in the Hellebore shown here with 5 free carpels.
 The Buttercup and Stonecrop families have free carpels as has the Rosa and Fragaria (strawberry) genera.

-3. Syncarpous – It has more than one carpel but they are ‘united’ (sometimes called ‘fused’).
-The Hypericum (third photo) has 5 ‘united’ carpels with 5 free styles.
+Syncarpous – It has more than one carpel but they are ‘united’ (sometimes called ‘fused’).
+The Hypericum shown here has 5 ‘united’ carpels with 5 free styles.
 80% of flowering species have syncarpous ovaries.

 A complete flower has flower parts arranged in four concentric circles around a floral axis.
 Each circle (known as a whorl) has a set number of parts for a species.
 The outer two, non-reproductive whorls are called the perianth.
 The two inner whorls are the reproductive parts.
 From the outside towards the centre the flower parts are:-

 1. The sepals, collectively known as the calyx (Greek for husk or pod) protect the flower parts as the flower bud develops.
 Most sepals are green but in some flowers the sepals and petals are identical and both are called tepals (as in most Monocots)

 2. The petals, collectively known as the corolla, attract pollinators and provide landing sites for them.